WordPress/gutenberg/docs/reference-guides/block-api/block-bindings.md

 ### updateBlockBindings

-`updateBlockBindings` works similar to `updateBlockAttributes`, can be used to create, update o remove specific connections.
+`updateBlockBindings` works similarly to `updateBlockAttributes`, and can be used to create, update, or remove specific connections.

 ```js
 import { useBlockBindingsUtils } from '@wordpress/block-editor';